ch0t4nk/PDFtoMD/docs/SPELL_CHECK_GUIDE.md

 # Spell Checking and Glossary System

-This document explains the comprehensive spell checking and glossary system implemented in MarkPDFDown to maintain terminology consistency and achieve zero spelling-related problems.
+This document explains the comprehensive spell checking and glossary system implemented in PDFtoMD to maintain terminology consistency and achieve zero spelling-related problems.

 ## Overview

-The MarkPDFDown project uses a multi-layered approach to spell checking and terminology management:
+The PDFtoMD project uses a multi-layered approach to spell checking and terminology management:

 1. **CSpell Configuration** - Advanced spell checking with custom dictionaries
 2. **Technical Glossary** - Comprehensive documentation of project terminology